awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-outputs-in-file-output-groups.md

    1. In the **Stream settings** section, specify values for audio encoding\.
 For more information about individual settings, choose the **Info** link next to each setting\.

    1. To include captions in the output, choose **Add captions** to display a group of captions settings\.
-For more information about setting up captions, see [Setting up captions in MediaConvert jobs](including-captions.md)\.
+For more information about setting up captions, see [Setting up captions in AWS Elemental MediaConvert jobs](including-captions.md)\.